-In the twenty-seventh edition of “Legends of the Game” we look at the life and career of Terry Lloyd.
+In the one hundred and second edition of “Legends of the Game” we look at the life and career of Terry Lloyd.

 From the Canadian Lacrosse Hall of Fame…